origami-cms/docs/docs/tutorials/getting-started.md

 You should automatically see something like this in your browser now!
 So what's going on?
 Let's break it down.
 The first command copies down the example `hello-world` app into a new folder.
 We then run `origami` on that folder, where the CLI reads the `.origami` file, and opens it in the browser with the `-o` flag.
 Pretty neat huh?

+You can view the code for this example at the [Github repository](https://github.com/origami-cms/example-hello-world)